Ryde School with Upper Chine: History

 In 1999, a shield was dedicated to May Stacey, who worked on the domestic side of the school for 44 years with close association with the founding family and boarding, awarded annually to pupils in forms 1 to 5 for contributing most to doing good for others.

 In summer 2002, Roy McIsaac, the son of the founders, headmaster from 1954 to 1966 and hereditary governor, died aged 82.

 In November 2010, numbers had increased to 62 boarders and 703 day pupils, with Ofsted praising the school's accommodation, caring attitude of staff to boarders and was judged outstanding in helping children to be healthy, achieve well and enjoy what they do, make a positive contribution, protecting children from harm or neglect and helping them stay safe.
 They also rated "good" in achieving economic wellbeing.

 On 16 September 2011, the school hosted BBC Radio 4 Any Questions live with chairman Jonathan Dimbleby and panellists Hilary Benn, Simon Heffer, Chris Huhne, Sally Hunt and Victoria Wakely.

 In late 2012, Nicholas England was announced as a Deputy Lieutenant of the Isle of Wight for Queen Elizabeth II and his replacement following his retirement in the summer of 2013 was announced as Mark Waldron, the head of The English College in Prague.

-Currently, the school operates as Fiveways for ages 21/2 to 7 in West Street; the junior school for ages 8 to 11 and the senior school (and sixth form) for ages 11 to 18, both on the Westmont site.
+Currently, the school operates as Fiveways for ages 21/2 to 7 in West Street; the prep school for ages 8 to 11 and the senior school (and sixth form) for ages 11 to 18, both on the Westmont site.

 The 2012 pass rates for the school were 96% 5+ A*-C including English and maths with 52% at A* to A for GCSE and 100% pass rate with 91% A* to C and 42% A* to A for A Level.